 With incurable but treatable cancers such as metastatic Neuroendocrine Cancer, ‘Stable‘ is normally not the end of the matter, for many there is still a long road ahead and that road may not be straight or flat.
 The long road may be considered an advantage by some given that with very aggressive cancers, incurable can frequently mean terminal.
 The surveillance must continue in case of a recurrence.

+It’s important to understand that ‘Stable‘ simply means the disease is “under control” with tests and scans showing the cancer hasn’t changed over time.
+One of the disadvantages of ‘incurable but treatable‘ is that Quality of Life (QoL) can in many cases be compromised due to the consequences of cancer and /or treatment.
+However, if specialist treatment, surveillance and support are all in place, things can gradually be adjusted to a new and hopefully tolerable ‘normal’.
 I also believe patient expectations need to be managed although improvements are still possible.
 In my own experience, however, this does not happen overnight.
-Patients must be willing to accept a new normal or status quo on the basis that things are never likely to be the same again.
+Patients must be willing to accept a new normal or a status quo on the basis that things are never likely to be the same again.
 Many patients with chronic conditions will have minor irritants and Neuroendocrine Cancer patients are no exception in this regard.

 So ….what is stable for me?

-Looking at my medical documents, I was not really considered ‘stable’ by specialists until 2 years after diagnosis.
+Looking at my medical documents, I wasn’t really considered ‘stable’ by specialists until 2 years after diagnosis.
 The measure of that is in scans and markers.
-Nothing has grown since 2012 although I have a thyroid lesion being tracked on watch and wait.
-My key NET markers have been solidly in range since 2012.
-Today, my on-going monthly treatments are well organised, I’m in touch with my specialists and undergo several surveillance checks beforehand every 6 months currently.
+Nothing has significantly grown since 2012 except for a thyroid lesion being tracked (biopsy negative for NETs).
+My key NET markers have been solidly in range since mid 2012.
+Today, my on-going monthly treatments are well organised, I’m in touch with my specialists and undergo several surveillance checks beforehand every 6 months and just changed to 12 months in 2020.
 I get regular/normal illnesses and those are logged in my diary to look for any clues or associations with anything else.
-In between consultations, I can call in for urgent help if need be.
+In between consultations, I can call in for urgent help if need be and I have a direct line to my specialist NET Nurse .
 Irregularities of concern to my ‘stability’ are checked, referred to other specialists if necessary and treated.
 I feel well, I look well (but you should see my insides ….).
-I think I’m on top of things.

 OK … I may be stable (ish) but I still need support!